7. GNU Taler Exchange Operator Manual

 Note

-The above instructions for changing database permissions only work after having initialized the database with taler-exchange-dbinit, as the tables to exist before permissions can be granted on them.
+The above instructions for changing database permissions only work after having initialized the database with taler-exchange-dbinit, as the tables need to exist before permissions can be granted on them.
 The taler-exchange-dbinit tool cannot setup these permissions, as it does not know which users will be used for which processes.

 7.5.
 Basic Setup: Currency, Denominations and Keys